 Many people struggle with procrastination, but also many of us have serious problems with perfectionism.
 This is a little brother of Parkinson’s Law.

 If you want to do everything in the best way possible, you often just lose your time.
 Not every single document needs to be edited twice, trust me.

 Very often done is better than perfect which means that spending too much time on one task may cause you just trouble.
 If you struggle with deciding when you can finish one thing and switch to another, you may end up with dozens of unfinished tasks.

-Timeboxing will help you to take control of every task.
+Timeboxing will help you to take control on every task.
 No matter how long could you polish one thing, you will need to stop when the timebox is finished.
-Thanks to this approach you will manage to achieve everything that you’ve planned.
+Thanks to this approach, you will manage to achieve everything what you’ve planned.

 4. Time limits give you peace of mind